AlwaysSweet/java-design-patterns/active-object/README.md

 ## Intent
 The active object design pattern decouples method execution from method invocation for objects that each reside in their thread of control.
-The goal is to introduce concurrency, by using asynchronous method invocation and a scheduler for handling requests.
+The goal is to introduce concurrency, by using asynchronous method invocation, and a scheduler for handling requests.

 ## Explanation